Pratik900/Sonarcloud_GitHub/README.md

 # Sonartest
-To configure Sonarcloud with GitHub test for github and jenkins....
+To configure Sonarcloud with GitHub test for github and jenkins.